"You look familiar" "Like your dead girlfriend?"

 - Many of the actors who became regulars on Matlock initially appeared before in different episodes.

-- Don't forget Mash again, where Harry Morgan so impressed the producers as loony General Steele that they asked him back to be the new CO of the 4077th, Colonel Sherman T. Potter!
+- In Mash, Harry Morgan so impressed the producers as loony General Steele that they asked him back to be the new CO of the 4077th, Colonel Sherman T. Potter.

 - Rebecca Breeds plays Cassie Cometti in season 3 of Blue Water High, but she made her first appearance in season 2, episode 3 as Tina.